 Secret Stashes of Steamboat, Part 1

-By writing this post, I am literally taking my life into my own hands.
-There are die-hard locals in Steamboat that treat their secret stashes of pristine powder like newly panhandled gold.
-And by divulging a few of these glorious sections of the mountain, it’s akin to me stealing their loot.
+By writing this post, I am literally taking my life into my own hands. c And by divulging a few of these glorious sections of the mountain, it’s akin to me stealing their loot.
 But here goes, part 1 of a two part series.
 These are a few areas of the resort you may like to explore.

 After a fresh dump of snow, most people ride either Closet or Shadows.
 But often overlooked is the small meadow of aspens and pine along the ridge in between.
 This poachable section of snow is worthy of the best runs on the mountain.